teki97/KL-TFD/README.md

 - cudNN 7.6.3.30

 ## Supplementary

+### Discussion on Q
-In this paper, we discuss the robustness of our proposed method, i.e., we have some experiments with the increase of Q, and it is examined that the performance can be improved by increasing Q.
+In this paper, we discuss the robustness of our proposed method, i.e., we have some experiments with the increase of Q, and it is examined that the performance can be improved by increasing Q. Six pre-trained networks are provided (training signals at SNR = **10 dB**), and they are corresponding to six cases of various Q (0, 1, 2, 3, 4, 5).
-The evaluation results measured by l1 distance for the first synthetic signal (two-component synthetic signal in our paper) are shown in the following table:
+The evaluation results measured by l1 distance for the two-component synthetic signal are shown in the following table:
 <table>
 <tr>
   <td align="left">SNR</td>